 Big hooter!

-Big Nose is a budget platformer so, with that in mind, it feels a little cheap in places and I'm sure the Atari ST could have done much better.
+Big Nose is a budget platformer, so with that in mind, it feels a little cheap in places, and I'm sure the Atari ST could have done much better.
 Thankfully, the gameplay is superb and very addictive - it's this that matters the most.
-I'm sure you might complete this within a couple of hours but that proves how playable it is.
+I'm sure you might complete this within a couple of hours, but that proves how playable it is.
 So why not kill a little time and play it?

-Big Nose The Caveman is a bucketload of fun and I think you will all enjoy it a bunch.
+Big Nose The Caveman is a bucketload of fun, and I think you will all enjoy it a bunch.
 Fantastic game.

-Go on and grab the download of Big Nose The Caveman for floppy or hard drive.
+Go on and grab the download of Big Nose the Caveman for floppy or hard drive.

 Friday, July 29, 2016